MerosCrypto/Meros/docs/RPC/Eventual/Merit.md

 ### `getBlockTemplate`

 `getBlockTemplate` replies with a template for mining a Block.
-It takes in an array, with a variable length, of objects, each as follows:
+It takes in one argument.
-- `miner`  (string): BLS Public Key of the Miner.
+- miner (string): BLS Public Key of the Miner.
-- `amount` (int):    Amount of Merit to give this miner.

-The amount of Merit given to every miner must equal 100.

 The result is an object, as follows:
 - `header` (string)